janniss91/BPE-practice/README.md

 # Byte-Pair Encoding

 A primitive but functional implementation of the Byte-Pair encoding in Python.
-Note that the training algorithm is rather slow, however, it speeds up as pieces are merged.
+Note that the training algorithm is rather slow, however, it speeds up as pieces merge.

 ## Running

-To get a Byte-Pair encoding from your text, you must provide a single plain text file.
+To get a Byte-Pair encoding from your corpus, you must provide a single plain text file.

 Example: